lanceman2/Quickstream_dev/README.md

 link with C and C++ code.  quickstream is for building flow stream graphs that process data in filter module stages.

+quickstream is the next generation of a stream flow graph API that we wrote a year or more ago.
+The old stream flow graph API was the subset of larger project, with a larger scope.
+I consider quickstream a smaller more refined spin-off project.
+I hope to give quickstream more polish then it's previous generation.

+# Development Status

+quickstream is not yet fit for any use yet.
+It's not functional yet.
+Currently it got most of directory structure laid out, and the build structure and components figured out.
+The thing to look at is this README.md file which farther along reads like the draft of the quickstream white paper but degenerates into a develop notes.

 ## Building and Installing with GNU Autotools